casey/itunes-sort-by-date-added-and-album/README.md

 To use:

-1. Run the `install` script or manually copy `Sort by Date Added and Album.applescript` to `~/Library/iTunes/Scripts`.
+1. Run the `install` script or manually copy `Sort by Date Added and Album.applescript` to `~/Library/iTunes/Scripts/Sort by Date Added and Album.applescript`.

-2. Then, select some tracks in your library and select `Sort by Date Added and Album` from the scripts menu in iTunes.
+2. Select some or all tracks in your library and select `Sort by Date Added and Album` from the scripts menu in iTunes.

 3. Make the "Grouping" column visible and sort in descending order.